James-Livesey/ORGNET/README.md

 ./build.sh
 ```

-This will also upload the build to the RP2350.
+This will also upload the build to the RP2350 over USB.

 To test ORGNET's application in an emulator, run: